jcsteh/osara/readme.md

 If you need help, please subscribe to the [http://bluegrasspals.com/mailman/listinfo/rwp](Reapers Without Peepers mailing list) and ask your questions there.

 ## Reporting Issues
-Issues should be reported [on GitHub](https://github.com/jcsteh/osara/issues).
+Issues should be reported [on GitHub](https://github.com/nvaccess/osara/issues).

 ## Donations
-Donations are gratefully accepted via [PayPal](http://www.paypal.com/) to jamie@jantrid.net.
+If you find OSARA useful and want it to continue to improve, please consider [donating to NV Access](http://www.nvaccess.org/donate/).

 ## Building
 This section is for those interested in building OSARA from source code.